-- Stress incontinence.
-This is a condition when your urine spills during coughing, sneezing, laughing, running, or raising something big.
+- Stress incontinence: This is when your urine spills during coughing, sneezing, laughing, running, or raising something big.
 This mainly occurs due to the pressure placed on your bladder.

 Functional incontinence.
 A physical or emotional disorder where you will face urine leakage before you go to the washroom.
-If you have severe arthritis, for example, you will not be able to unbutton your trousers fast enough.
+If you have severe arthritis, for example, you cannot unbutton your trousers fast enough.

 Urinary Incontinence Symptoms